Arshita27/Face-Classification-1-cpp/README.md

 3. t-distribution Model

-Similar to https://github.com/Arshita27/Face_Classification_1, the algorithms, mentioned above, are implemenetd from scratch using libraries like Opencv in C++.
+Similar to https://github.com/Arshita27/Face_Classification_1, the algorithms mentioned above, are implemenetd from scratch using libraries like Opencv in C++.